 To assist you in finding the right door lock, we have decided to introduce you to these kinds of locks.

 As it was said before, ADA compliant locks have to comply with the regulations.
 Moreover, the lock also has to operate and be designed the same as regular locks.
 The ADA compliant locks have to be easy to open by one hand, effortless to grab and pinch.

-As it provides privacy, the door lock also could be called as a privacy door lock.
-If it is installed in the bathroom – it is called a bathroom privacy lock.
 Yes, it might seem strange to describe and explain the names of the locks.
-However, it will give you an understanding and your confusion will be evaporated when choosing a door lock: whether it ADA compliant locks or restroom indicator door locks.
+However, it will give you an understanding and your confusion will be evaporated when choosing a door lock: whether it is ADA compliant or restroom door lock.

 In sum, it is clearly seen from the article that your future bathroom door lock or regular door lock may include all the important features:

 - to be an ADA compliant;

 - have privacy features;